 This Chinese-inspired baked salmon is gourmet-delicious, yet extremely easy to make.
 You'll love how the rich-tasting black bean sauce enhances the exquisite flavor of the salmon.
 This baked fish recipe also works with other types of fish, such as cod, sole, snapper, or halibut—all healthy and safe seafood choices (either fresh or frozen).
 This easy baked fish is superb for everyday meals, but also wonderful enough to serve to a taste-discerning crowd.
 ENJOY!

 Easy Grilled Salmon (with No-Cook Coconut Sambal)

 This fantastic recipe for grilled salmon is easy to make and tastes truly heavenly.
 The special Thai marinade is a perfect match for the richness of salmon, enhancing and bringing out all of its naturally succulent taste.
 Finish this dish with a no-cook coconut sauce, and you have the perfect salmon recipe for your barbecue or cookout!

-This baked salmon comes out beautifully, plus is easy to make.
+This baked salmon with a honey-soy-ginger sauce comes out beautifully, plus is easy to make.
 The marinade is a simple mixture of Asian sauces and fresh spices that comes out tasting similar to Teriyaki, but is essentially Chinese-Thai in origin.
 This is one of my personal go-to recipes when I want delicious-tasting salmon without too much fuss and bother.
 Great with rice, but also lovely with new potatoes—just spoon over some of the extra sauce from the baking dish and they're yummy!